elliotpark410/Social-Network-API/README.md

 <br>

-## Screenshots
+## Screenshot

-All Users with Thoughts and Reactions
+Insomnia: Get Route request to retrieve All Users with Thoughts and Reactions
 <img src="Images\Insomnia - My Collection – Get All Users.png" title="All Users with Thoughts and Reactions screenshot" width = 800px>

 <br>